lab11/socitrack/README.md

 #### SquarePoint

-The core firmware that makes the SquarePoint module work includes all of the logic to implement two way ToF ranging on top of the DecaWave DW1000 UWB radio.
-The firmware architecture supports multiple "applications", or ranging algorithms, that can be selected at runtime.
+Found in `software/module`, the core firmware that makes the SquarePoint module work includes all of the logic to implement our custom ranging protocol on top of the DecaWave DW1000 UWB radio.
+It makes use of frequency and antenna diversity and leverages both one-way and two-way ToF ranging to achieve efficient and reliable ranging in various environments.
+The firmware architecture supports multiple "applications", or ranging algorithms, that can be selected at runtime; currently, we officially support:

+- *Standard*: the full protocol, using maximal diversity to achieve highly-reliable ranging measurements over 30 different channels.
+- *Calibration*: automatically triggered by our calibration scripts, the app allows for automated device-specific calibration which is then applied for future measurements.
+- *Tests*: implemention one-way transmission and reception, this application is meant for reliability and connectivity tests.

 #### TotTag

-The TotTag code implements a BLE application that uses the SquarePoint module as an I2C device and provides a BLE service.
-It puts the TotTag hardware into TAG mode and provides ranges over a BLE characteristic.
+The TotTag code, situated at `software/carrier`, implements a BLE application that uses the SquarePoint module as an I2C slave and provides a BLE service.
+It exposes services to configure and enable the device, set the current time to enable accurate time stamping of ranging data as well as accessing data in real-time over a BLE characteristic.

 #### Phone and BLE

-The tools in the `/phone` directory interact with TotTag and read data across the BLE interface.
+The tools in the `/software/phone` directory interact with TotTag and read data across the BLE interface.
+It uses the Summon app ([Google Play](https://play.google.com/store/apps/details?id=edu.umich.eecs.lab11.summon), [App Store](https://itunes.apple.com/us/app/summon-lab11/id1051205682)) to easily access and interact with the nodes.
+The website must be configured in the carrier code and can be hosted on a personal domain; we recommend the use of a link shortener to reduce the BLE advertisement length.

 ### Linux Development